 By hovering your cursor around a trend "bubble," you can find out more about it - things like content type (using auto-categories), source, and author gender.
 The bubble's color is determined by the trend's sentiment: it can be green, blue or red, which indicates positive, neutral and negative sentiment, respectively.

 You can also find a filtered top trend list for the selected time period in the Analytics section below the graph, on the right-hand side.
 The trend's overall sentiment is marked with the same colours as the graph: green means positive, blue means neutral and red means negative.

 You can filter to only see mentions from trending conversations by clicking on any trend "bubble" on the graph.
-To learn more about the trend, go to the Mentions stream or any other Analytics tab.
-All filter settings will be kept throughout navigation.
+You will be redirected to a mention stream filtered by the selected trend.

 Geographical distribution of mentions

 If you scroll down past the conversation trend graph, you will see a map that shows where in the world users who have engaged with your topic are located.
 The brighter the country (or region) is on the map, the more mentions originated from that country.

 By hovering your cursor around a country, you can check the exact quantity of mentions from that region.

 When you click on a country, state, or city, YouScan automatically filters all mentions from that region, so you can easily view and analyze them in detail.

 The conversation trend graph is available for download in the following formats: PNG, JPEG, SVG, PDF, XLS (spreadsheet), CSV (spreadsheet).